 What Is Colorfast?

-Definition: The ability of fabric or other substances to keep the same color without fading or running even if washed, placed in harsh light, exposed to perspiration or treated with certain chemicals.
+Colorfast is the ability of a fabric or other substances to keep the same color without fading or running even if washed, placed in harsh light, exposed to perspiration, or treated with certain chemicals.

-The term, colorfast, was first coined in 1916 by the manufacturers of textiles in testing fabrics when exposed to light, washing, perspiration and abrasion.
+The term, colorfast, was first coined in 1916 by the manufacturers of textiles in testing fabrics when exposed to light, washing, perspiration, and abrasion.
 There are now standards to rate fabric behavior when exposed to testing.
-The American Association of Textile Chemists and Colorists provides test method development and quality control materials for members in sixty countries throughout the world.
-Colorfastness during washing is categorized from one to five with the higher number the better fastness.
+The American Association of Textile Chemists and Colorists provides test method development and quality control materials for members in more than 60 countries throughout the world.
+Colorfastness during washing is categorized from one to five with the higher number being the better fastness.

-Textile chemists and home launderers know that there are many things that can effect whether fabrics retain their color or fade or bleed easily.
+Textile chemists and home launderers know that there are many things that can affect whether fabrics retain their color or fade or bleed easily.